-The compiler may set the default_action to NoAction (and also insert it into the list of actions) for tables that do not define the default_action property.
+The compiler must set the default_action to NoAction (and also insert it into the list of actions) for tables that do not define the default_action property.
 This is consistent with the semantics given in Section 13.2.1.3.
-In this document, we assume that that this transformation has been performed, so that all tables have a default_action property.
+Hence, all tables can be thought of as having a default_action property, either implicitly or explicitly.